WHO ARE THE GOVERNORS AT HAZELWOOD SCHOOLS?

 The different backgrounds support balanced and responsive governance – ensuring accountability to the families and children of our school community.

-The Head teacher is a member of the governing body through her leadership role.
+The Headteacher is a member of the governing body through his leadership role.

 We are very fortunate that senior leaders at Hazelwood School attends our full Governing Body meetings and Sub-committees and engage with governors on strategic and accountability matters.

 In addition, we invite school staff to make presentations at our meetings to support our understanding of key aspects of their work when we are discussing a particular topic such as the curriculum or provision for children with special educational needs.

 The more we know and understand about the schools, the more we are able to support and challenge to secure improvements.

-The Governing Body has responsibility for both the Infant and Junior schools as part of the ‘Federation’ arrangement.
+The Governing Body has responsibility for both the Nursery, Infant and Junior schools as part of the ‘Federation’ arrangement.

 The Full Governing Body meetings take place four times a year.
 The key focus is to support the strategic direction of the school and monitor the educational progress of the school and its financial performance.